-Genital warts are a symptom of the HPV virus, but can they be cured?
-In this article we discuss what genital warts are, symptoms of genital warts, if they can be cured, and potential treatments.
+Genital warts are a symptom of the HPV virus and are passed on from person to person by touching your genitals with another person’s genitals who is currently a carrier of the virus.
+This means that genital warts can be caused even if you wear a condom during sex, as the condom does not cover the whole of the genitalia.
+So can they be cured?
+In this article we discuss what genital warts are, the symptoms of genital warts if they can be cured, and potential treatments.
 Read on to learn more.

 Genital warts are caused by the HPV virus, which, in most cases, is cured naturally within two years without treatment.
-Genital warts are a symptom of the HPV virus and are treatable with creams, surgery, or freezing treatments.
+Genital warts are a symptom of the HPV virus and although they are not curable they are treatable with creams, surgery, or freezing treatments.
 If you have, or suspect that you have genital warts, consult your doctor or visit a sexual health clinic for further advice and treatment.

 Genital warts are small sores around your genital area that may be painful or irritating.
 The sores are often described as cauliflower-shaped and may appear pink, red, or flesh-coloured.

-Whilst genital warts is a symptom of another condition, it does have various symptoms itself:
+Whilst genital warts are a symptom of another condition, they do have various symptoms, including:

 - Small lumps and bumps, pink or flesh-coloured, growing in the genital area

-- Multiple warts growing near to each other are often described as cauliflower-shaped
+- Multiple warts growing near each other are often described as cauliflower-shaped

 - Itching and discomfort in the genital area